 The doctoral degree, Doctor of Philosophy (abbreviated as PhD or Ph.D, for the Latin philosophiae doctor) awarded by the Szent István University is an internationally recognized degree as the professional staff of the University enjoys a high international reputation.
 The PhD students graduated at the Szent István University easily find employment in business, government offices, higher education or research institutions either in their home country or abroad.

-Doctoral School of Animal Science
+Animal Husbandry Science

 Head: Prof. Dr. Miklós Mézes, CMHAS